gfranzini/tracer-manual/corpus-preparation.md

 4. The **fourth column** contains the book or section from which the sentence is taken.
 This information is crucial for the visualisation shown &lt;ADD IMAGE REFERENCE&gt;.
 The top drop-down menu you see there will list the information you provide in this fourth column.

-You can achieve this column structure by using the proprietary [Microsoft Excel](https://products.office.com/en/excel) or the free [Libre Office](https://www.libreoffice.org/download/libreoffice-fresh/).
+You can achieve this column structure by using the proprietary [Microsoft Excel](https://products.office.com/en/excel) the free [Libre Office](https://www.libreoffice.org/download/libreoffice-fresh/) or a [set of Python scripts](https://github.com/mikekestemont/potter/blob/master/harry/intertextuality/intertextuality.ipynb) created by Mike Kestemont.
 The **instructions below are based on Libre Office Version 5.1.5.2**.

+#### Libre Office

 First, you need to import the segmentised texts stored in your `.txt` file into Excel or Libre.
 To do so, simply right click on the `.txt` file, click on `Open with` and select either Excel or Libre.
 Alternatively, open Microsoft or Libre, click on `File > Open` and select the `.txt` file.
-Whatever you choose, **it’s essential that you specify **`TAB`** as the field separator when importing the file.
+Whatever you choose, **it’s essential that you specify **`TAB`\*\* as the field separator when importing the file.
 If you don’t, TRACER won’t be able to read your file.
 The import window looks something like this:

 ![tab](/assets/libre-tab.png "Libre file import window.
 Select TAB as the field separator.")